Skip to main navigation Skip to content Skip to footer

 Previously, Dr. Lau co-founded and served as Managing Partner of Militia Hill Ventures.
 Dr. Lau also has served as President and CEO of Azelon Pharmaceuticals; President and CEO of Locus Pharmaceuticals; and in various leadership roles at Merck.
 In addition, Dr. Lau is an adjunct instructor at the University of Pennsylvania and serves on several boards including the University of Pennsylvania’s School of Social Policy and Practice and the Roy & Diana Vagelos Program in Life Sciences Management, and she co-founded the nonprofit PhillyBio.

-Kurt advocates for policies that incentivize the research and development of medicines and technologies and works to ensure public officials understand Pennsylvania’s life sciences ecosystem and its positive affect on patients and the economy.
-Kurt also oversees our international relationships and works to facilitate discussions between Life Sciences PA members interested in doing business internationally, and international entities interested in the Commonwealth’s life sciences community.
+Lara advocates for national policies that incentivize the research and development of medicines and technologies and works to ensure our Congressional delegation and federal officials understand Pennsylvania’s life sciences ecosystem and its positive affect on patients and the economy.
+Lara also oversees our patient advocate group members and works to facilitate connections with researchers, scientists and business leaders working on their respective diseases.

 March 13, 11:30-12:30pm: Barb Carlin, CPA, Danforth Advisors